dotnet/dotnet-docker/documentation/ubuntu-chiseled.md

 ```

 Ubuntu Chiseled .NET images use a non-root user by default.
-This error happens when apps try to write to a directory that the current user doesn't have access to.
+This error happens when apps try to write to a directory or file that the current user doesn't have access to.
 By design, an app shouldn't be able to modify the directory it's running from.
 Instead, you should try to write to the non-root user's home directory.

 For example, instead of: